vimcasts/vimcasts.org/source/blog/announcing-practical-vim.md

 ![A simulation table from Practical Vim](http://vimcasts.org/images/buffer-simulation.png)

 After helping me with a technical review, Steven!
-RagnarÃ¶k had this to say:
+Ragnarök had this to say:

 > The simulation tables are hands-down *the best* example of an interactive editing session on paper